Zwixx/KD100/README.md

 Caveats
 -------
 - Because the driver relies on xdotool, it only works on X11 desktops but it can be patched for wayland desktops by altering the "handler" function
 - You do not need to run this with sudo if you set a udev rule for the device.
-Create/edit a rule file in /etc/udev/rules.d/ and add the following:
+Create/edit a .rules (for example 99-huion.rules) file in /etc/udev/rules.d/ and add the following:
 ```
 SUBSYSTEM=="usb",ATTRS{idVendor}=="256c",ATTRS{idProduct}=="006d",MODE="0666"
+SUBSYSTEM=="usb",ATTRS{idVendor}=="256c",ATTRS{idProduct}=="0069",MODE="0666"
 ```
 Save and then reboot or reload your udev rules with:
 ```